excellogalihs/arch/README.md

 After picking one, either restart kitty or reload it live with `Ctrl+Shift+F5`.

+Pick a font the same way:

 ```bash
 kitten choose-fonts
 ```

-**Why?** It makes the terminal more comfortable and futuristic.
+**Why?** A Nerd Font (like the `ttf-jetbrains-mono-nerd` you already installed) makes the terminal render icons correctly and just feels a lot more comfortable to look at all day.

-After selecting a font, you can restart kitty.
+After selecting a font, restart kitty to see it applied.

 ---